githubEdit

 By default the NATS server exposes multiple ports:

-First run a server with the ports exposed on a docker network
+First, run a server with the ports exposed on the 'nats' docker network:

-Next, start another couple of servers and point them to the seed server to make them form a cluster:
+Next, start additional servers pointing them to the seed server to cause them to form a cluster:

 NOTE Since the Docker image protects routes using credentials we need to provide them above.
-Extracted from Docker image configuration
+Extracted from Docker image configurationarrow-up-right

-Now we use Docker Compose to create the cluster that will be using the nats
+Now we use Docker Compose to create the cluster that will be using the 'nats' network:

 Now, the following should work: make a subscription on one of the nodes and publish it from another node.
 You should be able to receive the message without problems.

-Also stopping the seed node to which the subscription was done, should trigger an automatic failover to the other nodes:
+Stopping the seed node, which received the subscription, should trigger an automatic failover to the other nodes:

 Publishing again will continue to work after the reconnection: